config generation script #37

 if you take

-) means not available to test on JOJ, and last element of the line specifies the language.this type of thing is easy to write for a human in an
+h1it feature the JOJ1 id for each exercise (-1) means not available to test on JOJ, and last element of the line specifies the language.this type of thing is easy to write for a human in an

-we can be a bit more specific for each execise: either we provide mem/time limitations or default ones are applied. we could also specify what test cases apply to what exercise, etc.in the end we would get a single long/complex generated file pr hw (computer firiendly) while keeping basic config easy to handle for humans. this script is the bridge between the 2
+envortomlfile. withtomlwe can be a bit more specific for each execise: either we provide mem/time limitations or default ones are applied. we could also specify what test cases apply to what exercise, etc.in the end we would get a single long/complex generated file pr hw (computer firiendly) while keeping basic config easy to handle for humans. this script is the bridge between the 2

 @bomingzh is it what you also had in mind?